Why Flexible Project Management Important? 7 Best Tips for 2025

 1. Understand why flexible project management is necessary.

-Project management is based on flawless planning, technically qualified employees, an experienced manager, and project management software suitable for the task at hand.
-That's what the theory says; ideally, this mix is right.
+Project management is based on flawless planning, technically qualified employees, an experienced manager, and project management software suitable for the task.
+That’s what the theory says; ideally, this mix is right.
 In practice, however, factors play a role that can limit error-free planning and the use of human resources.
-In Germany and large parts of Europe, there is currently an acute shortage of skilled workers, along with delivery bottlenecks for many accessories and a critical energy situation.
+In Germany and large parts of Europe, there is an acute shortage of skilled workers, delivery bottlenecks for many accessories, and a critical energy situation.
 To include all these factors in the planning of projects, a high degree of flexibility in project management is required.

 Flexible project management plans for unexpected events – such as delays within supply chains or the absence of a highly qualified employee due to illness.
 Such project management is characterized by the ability to assess and evaluate risks.
 Project managers must be able to deal with suddenly changing circumstances and scale activities to meet tasks that vary in timing.
 A good opportunity for this is agile project management as a methodology and using Kanban boards for technical support.
 Agile project management will be discussed in more detail later.